conudihedral4/nim/README.md

 # Nim
 A game of subtraction.
 Learn more about the math behind the game on [Wikipedia](https://en.wikipedia.org/wiki/Nim).

 Created for [ConUHacks](https://conuhacks.io) IV from 26-27 January 2019.
+See our [Devpost submission](https://devpost.com/software/nim-tgqpkd)

 ## Usage
 Open the file `nim.pde` in a Processing window and run the sketch.

 ![menu-screen](/media/menu_screen.png)

 Before starting the game, you may wish to change the difficulty or toggle game modes.
 Do so by clicking the various options on the main menu.